bmmpxf/geoserver/doc/en/user/source/googleearth/features/kmlsuperoverlays.rst

 where ``GEOSERVER_URL`` is the URL of your GeoServer instance.

 Unlike generating a super-overlay with the standard :ref:`ge_feature_kml_reflector`, it is not possible to specify the regionation properties as part of the URL.
-These parameters must be set in the :ref:`webadmin_layers` configuration which can be navigated to by clicking on 'Layers' in the left hand sidebar and then selecting your vector layer.
+These parameters must be set in the :ref:`webadmin_data_layers` configuration which can be navigated to by clicking on 'Layers' in the left hand sidebar and then selecting your vector layer.